 From the parking lot, instead of heading straight to the beach.
 Take a little detour to a little path uphill.
 This path heads to Balangan Bay.
 The little peninsula offers a clearer view of the whole coast.
 Recently it becomes a favorite photo spot for pre-wedding.
 Sunsets are especially dramatic from this point of view.
 So make sure to get to the hill before evening.

 When the tide is low, there will be an opening at the bottom of the western headland.
-It is possible to walk around the bottom of the cliff and arrive at the other side, Dreamland Beach.
-Save 10 minutes driving – or 40 minutes walk – if using the regular street.
+It is possible to walk around the bottom of the cliff and arrive on the other side, Dreamland Beach.
+Save 10 minutes driving – or 40 minutes walking – if using the regular street.
 However, prepare to get a bit wet.

-Dreamland highlight is the beach resort Klapa New Kuta.
+Dreamland’s highlight is the beach resort in the area.
 It has an infinity pool upstairs.
-Non-guests can swim here for IDR 40k.
-Come near evening to catch a sunset while enjoying the infinity pool.
+Non-guests can swim here for Rp40.000.
+Come near the evening to catch a sunset while enjoying the infinity pool.
 Food and drink are upgrade versions from warung’s (also the price), and DJs entertain non-stop.